palewire/first-github-scraper/docs/scrape.md

 To run this notebook locally on your computer check out [section 2]((https://palewi.re/docs/first-github-scraper/scrape-locally.html)) of this documentation.
 Section 2 and 3 are interchangeable - whether you would want to run this locally or on a web browser (which is covered on this section) is up to you.

-A simpler way to run a notebook without installing Python and its libraries is to use [Google Collab](https://colab.research.google.com/).
-Google Collab is a product from Google research that allows you to run python code on your browser - and it's free!
+A simpler way to run a notebook without installing Python and its libraries is to use [Google Colab](https://colab.research.google.com/).
+Google Colab is a product from Google Research that allows you to run Python code in your browser - and it's free!
 It's an easy way to start using Jupyter notebook without having to install all its requirements.

-## Import and the scraper on Google Collab
+## Import and run the scraper on Google Colab

-Make your way to [Goolge Collab](https://colab.research.google.com/) - you will need a to have a Google account and sign in to it.
+Make your way to [Google Colab](https://colab.research.google.com/) - you will need to have a Google account and sign in to it.
 Choose the Github button and add the [link](https://github.com/palewire/first-github-scraper/blob/main/scrape.ipynb) to our scraper.
 Hit the search button.

 ![collab front page](_static/scraper-collab-front.png)

 This will open up the notebook on your browser.
 First, let's make sure to save a copy of this scraper in our Google Drive.
 Go to File -> Save a copy in Drive.
-This will allow you to run the scraper on your Collab account without having to search for the GitHub link.
+This will allow you to run the scraper on your Colab account without having to search for the GitHub link.

 ## Run the scraper